Liemeister/telegram-forwarding-bot/README.md

 3. **Configure API Credentials and Group IDs**:

-    Create a `config.py` file in the root directory of the project, and add your Telegram API credentials and group IDs as follows:
+    The repository includes a config.py file in the root directory as a template for setting up your bot's credentials and group IDs.
+Simply open config.py and replace the placeholder values with your actual Telegram API credentials and group IDs as shown below:

     ```python
     # config.py